NimaBoscarino/react-rails-boilerplate/README.md

 Once it's deployed, you can run the following commands to manage your app:

-- `heroku run rake db:setup` to set up your database (i.e. creating it, migrating, seeding)
+- `heroku run rake db:schema:load` to set up your database the first time
-- `heroku run rake db:migrate` for migrations
+- `heroku run rake db:migrate` for any additional migrations
 - `heroku run rake db:seed` for seeds
 - `heroku run rake db:rollback` to rollback a migration